April 12 – 23, 2025

 The upper Texas coast provides an unrivaled birding spectacle in the spring as millions of migrants stream north on their way to their breeding grounds.
 Southern species are already setting up territories and the inland forests are ringing with songs.
 The coast can be alive with up to 30 species of warblers and it is not uncommon to record more than 30 species of shorebirds alone.
-Famous migrant traps like High Island and Sabine Woods concentrate vireos, thrushes, tanagers, grosbeaks, and of course the jewels of Neotropical migrants, warblers.
+Famous migrant traps like High Island, Sabine Woods, and LaFitte’s Cove concentrate vireos, thrushes, tanagers, grosbeaks, and of course the jewels of Neotropical migrants, warblers.
 This trip coincides with the peak of spring migration and will take advantage of the best time of year to witness this miracle of nature.
-Three full days of birding migrant hotspots on the coast should net us a wide variety of songbirds and shorebirds, plus one full day exploring the Big Thicket regions will add southern breeders and pine woods specialties.
+Three full days birding migrant hotspots on the coast should net us a wide variety of songbirds and shorebirds, plus one full day exploring the Big Thicket regions will add southern breeders and pine woods specialties.

 Of course, no visit to Texas would be complete without seeing the Golden-cheeked Warbler, an endemic nesting bird, and endangered Black-capped Vireo.
 The trip will head west for two days to explore the riches of the Hill Country where, in addition to the two star birds, we will see a suite of birds different from the coast.
 In order to complete the loop through Texas’ richest birding habitats, we will pass through Kingsville to locate several Rio Grande valley specialties, most notably Ferruginous Pygmy-Owl, Tropical Parula, and Northern Beardless Tyrannulet, plus Green Jay, Audubon’s Oriole, and more.
 A short visit to the Corpus Christi area will add many migrants and shorebirds.